maximilianh/multiSub/README.md

 can be easily added, just email examples to maxh@ucsc.edu.

-Many thanks to Stephan Fuchs and Kyanoush Yahosseini, Robert Koch Institut, Berlin, for sending my their Python ENA uploader code, from which I copied.
+Many thanks to Stephan Fuchs and Kyanoush Yahosseini, Robert Koch Institut, Berlin, for sending me their Python ENA uploader code, from which I copied.
 Also thanks to the ENA Helpdesk and the NCBI Helpdesk for their quick replies.
 Without all of these people, this program would not have been possible.